RobinHeathcote/CV/README.md

 [Github](https://github.com/RobinHeathcote) | [LinkedIn](https://uk.linkedin.com/in/robinheathcote) | [Blog](https://medium.com/@robin.heathcote) | [Strava](https://www.strava.com/athletes/3358592) | [VSCO](http://vsco.co/robiino/images/1)

-An aspiring software craftsmen, with a “lets try this and see what happens” sort of philosophy especially when it comes to problem solving.
+An aspiring, self motivated, software craftsmen, with a “lets try this and see what happens” sort of philosophy especially when it comes to problem solving.
 I have always wanted to pick up a second language, so I learnt to code as it satisfies that thirst and also give me the infinite potential to create anything.

-Recently, I volunteered for a permaculture NGO in Zimbabwe as a media manager and project designer working with communities to set up projects towards capacity building and sustainability which is currently on hold as unfortunately it didn’t get funded before I ran out of money.
+Recently, I volunteered for a [permaculture](https://medium.com/@robin.heathcote/why-software-craftsmanship-keeps-reminding-me-of-permaculture-principles-df1b0a620619#.lxh505otp) NGO in Zimbabwe as a media manager (using Squarespace to create a website) and project designer requiring me to communicate with rural communities to design capacity building projects which is currently on hold as unfortunately I ran out of funds and decided to pursue my interests in software development.

 As a fresh graduate and survivor of [Makers Academy](http://www.makersacademy.com) Remote code bootcamp, I’m now looking for a company to work for that I can add value to and continue my learning from in the process.